 Reflect.
 Collaborate.
 Transform.

 Northeastern Illinois University believes in the power of academic excellence, community and access to opportunity.
 By preparing students with the skills they need to succeed, they too carry these values into the work they do.
-Through our academic programs, dedicated faculty and flexible day, evening and weekend classes, students learn to lead in and outside of the classroom.
+Through our academic programs, dedicated faculty and flexible day, evening and weekend classes, students learn to lead in and outside of the classroom and community.

 Cultivating New Leaders

-In the fall of 2016, the Department of Educational Inquiry and Curriculum Studies in the College of Education is welcoming students to the Community and Teacher Leaders programs.
-Students have three options: they can attain a master’s degree, a master's degree with an endorsement, or if they already hold a master’s degree and license, they can attain only an endorsement.
+The Department of Educational Inquiry and Curriculum Studies in the Goodwin College of Education welcomes students to the Master's of Arts in Community and Teacher Leaders program.
+Students have three options or tracks.
+Students can earn: 1) a master’s degree; 2) a master's degree with a Teacher Leader Endorsement; or 3) only a Teacher Leader Endorsement if students already hold a Master’s degree and professional educator license in Illinois.

 The Master of Arts in Community and Teacher Leaders (MACTL) is designed to develop knowledge and skills to foster reflective, collaborative and transformative leaders in both community and school settings.
 Students will learn to harness the collective knowledge of community members and educators to have a positive impact on community and school success in both traditional and non-traditional settings.
 Instructional strategies include research, inquiry, analysis, and evaluation as well as digital literacy and technology skills.

-Students complete the master’s program in 30 credit hours of coursework in one of the following:
+MACTL has three tracks.
+Students complete the master’s program in 30 credit hours or their Teacher Leader Endorsement in 15 hours of coursework in one of the following tracks:

-Community-based Leader concentration: provides knowledge and skills that foster leadership in ethical and culturally sensitive public engagement; acknowledges and considers the complexities of local and global communities; and leverages community assets to promote social justice.
+This provides knowledge and skills that foster leadership in ethical and culturally sensitive public engagement; acknowledges and considers the complexities of local and global communities; and leverages community assets to promote social justice.
+Student must have and undergraduate degree from a regionally-accredited college or university or recognized international college or university.
+This track does not lead to a teaching endorsement.

 Need More Information?

-To learn more about the master’s degree or endorsement, please contact Santiago Tapia, Coordinator of Student Services, email@example.com, or fill out our Request Information form below.
+To learn more about the master’s degree or Teacher Leader Endorsement, please contact Santiago Tapia, Coordinator of Student Services, email@example.com, or fill out our Request Information form below.